 - If the grant is for work on the dissertation, include a chapter outline and a summation of progress to date, such as research already completed or chapters already drafted.

 - The description of the proposed study should be written in plain language, free of jargon.
 Committee members who may not have specialized knowledge of an applicant’s area of study.

 - Essential travel.
-Travel must be for well-defined research, creative and/or field work, using the least expensive mode of transportation and accommodation.
-Airfares must be for economy class travel; per diem and lodging should be listed separately.
+Travel must be for well-defined research, creative and/or field work related directly to the proposed project, using the least expensive mode of transportation and accommodation.
+Airfares must be for economy class travel.
+Per diem and lodging should be listed separately.